 Dewar Arts Awards - The Dewar Arts Awards were set up in 2002 as a memorial to Scotland's first First Minister, Donald Dewar.
 Their aim is to give exceptionally talented young people of insufficient means some assistance in fulfilling their potential in any branch of the arts.
 Any person under the age of 30 who is living and working or studying in Scotland, demonstrate outstanding talent in any artform and if their financial circumstances make it difficult to progress fully in their chosen field.
 For further information contact: email: email@example.com

-The Winston Churchill Memorial Trust - Please note not currently accepting applications due to Covid 19.
+The Churchill Fellowship - Please note not currently accepting applications due to Covid 19.
 Travelling Fellowships – The Trust will directly support UK citizens/employees who want to travel overseas to gain knowledge, experience and best practice to benefit others in their UK professions and communities, and society as a whole.
 Successful applicants grants cover return airfare, daily living costs, insurance and travel within the countries being visited, for approximately 6 weeks overseas.

 The University of Edinburgh - Local Community Grants Scheme - This fund helps the development of projects, community activities and sustainable local action through funding and collaboration.
 The University supports local people's vision for a better Edinburgh.